 The updated guide now includes information on BDM breeding season, species distributions and the ecological role of sea cucumbers.

 Latest Beche-de-mer Catch Watch Report

 The Protected Zone Joint Authority (PZJA) agreed at its meeting on 1 April 2019 to release the draft harvest strategy for the Torres Strait Protected Zone Beche-de-mer (BDM) Fishery for public comment.
-All submissions must be received by close of business on 31 May 2019.
+The period for submissions closed on 31 May 2019.
 To facilitate consultation on the draft harvest strategy, AFMA undertook a round of community visits across the Torres Strait and Northern Peninsula Area.
 A copy of the report from the community visits is below.

 A copy of the draft harvest strategy together with frequently asked questions (FAQs) about harvest strategies and an overview of the BDM harvest strategy are below.